Indiana ghostlore: Diana of the Dunes

 The local legend claims that Alice's ghost still returns to the beach at the dunes to relive her happier days.
 For decades there have been sightings of a naked ghostly looking woman running along the beach and disappearing into the lake.
 The legend is commonly referred to as Diana of the Dunes.
 The story is commemorated in an annual Diana of the Dunes Festival and Pageant.

-Culbertson Mansion

-In New Albany, Indiana there is a large mansion from the town's boom days as a ship building center.
-The Culbertson Mansion is open to public tours, and visitors and the curators have claimed to have seen a ghostly figure in the building.
-They believe her to be the ghost of the owner's second wife who returned to protect her children from her husband's third wife.
-The mansion's carriage barn is turned into a haunted house during Halloween, and many tour the building then in hopes of sighting the ghosts.

-Nearby the mansion is the carriage house.
-The following is a storyline for the current "Literally, A Haunted House" fundraiser, which raises the majority of the funds for interior restoration of the mansion.

 Whitcomb's library

 Former Indiana Governor James Whitcomb donated his vast library to Ashbury University—now DePauw University—in his will after his death in 1852.
 Whitcomb was an avid reader and had amassed a large collection of books in his lifetime, and kept almost every book he had ever read.
 During the years his library was in public use there were numerous sighting of Whitcomb's ghost trying to protect his books.
 In one notable incident, a boy had supposedly borrowed The Poems of Ossian from the library.
 That night, Whitcomb's ghost appeared in his room wailing, "'Ossian!
 Who stole the Ossian".
 The next day the boy immediately returned the book to the library and told about the experience.
 The collection of now rare books is now protected, but there are still occasional sightings of Whitcomb's ghost.